sami-dca/sami_dca/PAPER.md

 We never send the full key nor nonce over the network.

-If the protocol has been respected by all parties, all should have the same key and nonce.
+If the protocol has been respected by all parties, they should have the same key and nonce.

 ![KEP diagram](./doc/KEP.png)